> Tempering

 Micro-Concept 1: The Four Authentication Methods to Know

 The C03 tests recognition.
 You see a scenario, you pick the method.
-Learn the table below to the point you can answer in a few seconds.
+Learn the table below until you can answer in a few seconds.

 Snowflake is partway through a three-phase rollout that ends single-factor password authentication for good.
 The phases, taken from the official deprecation timeline:

-LEGACY_SERVICEusers can be created. - Phase 3 (Aug 2026 – Oct 2026): All existing human users must use MFA for any password-based login.
+• Phase 3 (Aug 2026 – Oct 2026): All existing human users must use MFA for any password-based login.
 All service users must use key-pair, OAuth, PAT, or WIF.
+LEGACY_SERVICE fully deprecated.

 The end state, as of October 2026:

-TYPE = PERSONor NULL): Password sign-in requires MFA.
-Single-factor passwords are blocked. - Service users (
+• Human users (TYPE = PERSON or NULL): Password sign-in requires MFA.
+Single-factor passwords are blocked.

 MFA second-factor options: